-To be eligible to receive an Australian South Sea Islander Community Foundation Scholarship, an applicant must meet the following criteria:
+To be eligible to receive the Australian South Sea Islander Community Foundation Scholarship, an applicant must meet the following criteria:

-- Be intending to enrol or being enrolled in an Undergraduate course at CQUniversity in 2018
+- Be enrolled or intending to enrol in any undergraduate course at CQUniversity in Term 1, 2021;

-- Be a direct descendant of the South Sea Islanders who were brought into Queensland between 1863 and 1904 and worked as indentured labourers
+- Be a direct descendant of the South Sea Islanders who were brought into Queensland and New South Wales between 1863 and 1904 and worked as indentured labourers;

-- A member of the Australian South Sea Islander community
+- Be a member of the Australian South Sea Islander community;

-- Not be receiving another Donor Funded** Scholarship
+- Not be receiving another CQUniversity Scholarship of similar or higher value.

 - Life experiences

-In addition to the ongoing eligibility requirements, the successful applicants must:
+In addition to the eligibility criteria, the successful applicant must:

-*Remain enrolled in the course as at Census date of each Term for a minimum of two academic units each term.
+- Remain enrolled in the course as at Census Date each term.

-Please note that failure to meet the continuing eligibility criteria may result in the Scholarship being revoked.
+Please note that failure to meet the continuing eligibility criteria may result in the scholarship being cancelled.

 - Written submission

-- For current students (who already have a Student ID number) here to apply through MyCentre.
+- For Current students (applicants who have already have a Student ID number) apply through MyCentre.
 You will need to log in with your student details.

-- For future students (applicants who have applied or are intending to apply to study at CQUniversity but not yet received or accepted an offer) click here to apply
+- For Future students (applicants who have applied or are intending to apply to study at CQUniversity but not yet received or accepted an offer) apply now.

 Failure to supply requested documents will result in your application being incomplete.
 Incomplete applications will not be considered.